biicode/docs/basic-usage.rst

 Downloading your hive
 ^^^^^^^^^^^^^^^^^^^^^
-You can download all the hives you have in biicode.
-You only need to know the hive name and enter this code in your workspace directory.
+You can download any hive you have previously uploaded.
+You only need to know the hive name and enter execute this command in your workspace directory.

 .. code-block:: bash

 	$ cd my_workspace
 	$ bii download --hive your_hive_name

-``CAUTION:`` Remember the hive downloaded is a copy, and if you make changes and upload later, these will overwrite the oldest files in biicode.
+``CAUTION:`` Remember the downloaded hive is a copy.
+If you make changes in your hive and upload them later, it will overwrite the oldest files in biicode servers.

 .. _biifind:

 Finding dependencies
 --------------------

-External dependencies to your hive are retrieved from biicode servers when found to your dep folders.
+External dependencies of your hive are retrieved from biicode servers when found to your dep folders.
 If you simply want to find missing dependencies, type:

 .. code-block:: bash